May 2018 Newsletter

 The Conway Center for Family Business estimates that the average lifespan of a family-owned business is 24 years.
 For most of us, that represents roughly a third of our lifetime.
 So it’s no wonder that the idea of transitioning away from a family built business comes with a boatload of stress.
 You worry about your employees and your family’s financial and personal future, there’s a lot of emotion involved.

 It doesn’t help matters that the due diligence process is often arduous and chalk-full of scrutiny.
 So why go through the process at all?
 Why not pass it on to the next generation?
 Well, according to Bloomberg Business Week only 40% of U.S. family-owned businesses are passed on to the second generation.
 For third-generation, it’s a meager 13% — and those numbers are trending down.
 Meanwhile, the number of folks reaching retirement is at an all-time high.
 The U.S. Census Bureau reports that 10,000 baby boomers retire every day; many of them are business owners.

-So, if the most common method of business-succession of the past is trending down while more owners than ever are looking to move towards retirement, what gives?
+If the most historically common method of business-succession is trending down and more business owners than ever are looking to move towards retirement, how can a business owner plan to move forward?
 Private Equity and strategic competitors seeking consolidation are becoming the new norms for business owners looking to move on to the next chapter of their lives.
 One stark proof point: deal activity in U.S.

 Private Equity hit new highs in 2017 in both deal count and deal value, and Pitch Book believes a new record could be hit in 2018.
 Due to low-interest rates and an influx of money into PE funds, there’s more capital than ever that needs to be put to work.
 How does that affect business owners?
 Higher valuations!
 Monetarily, it’s one of the best times ever to be the captain of a profitable private business with your eyes on the exit door.